 Update April: We've made some changes to Freedom Friday lately...they've been "supersized".
 Check out the updated list below to see what we've been up to!

 As a wise man once said, ‘An investment in knowledge always pays the best interest’. - Benjamin Franklin

 We’re with Ben on this one (especially on Friday).

-Freedom Friday is a fortnightly internal event launched by Co-Founders Adam and Dan where usual project work takes a rest on the sub bench and side-projects take over.
+Freedom Friday is a fortnightly internal event launched by Co-Founders Adam and Dan.
+It's where project work takes a rest on the sub bench, and side-projects take over!

 For a few years now, Cogworks have been using this day to address gaps in knowledge and become more wonderful at what we love.
 Projects range from personal endeavours to collective ones, and the freedom to choose influences the return of an assortment of ideas.

 Across strategy, design and build teams, we’re getting creative, addressing our gripes with logical solutions and building self-confidence.